Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

 stored and send every request.
 So if I were you, use cookies.
 You can even return back a header called set-cookie which sets a cookie on the client side.

+We use our authentication key every time a request is send to the server.
+We will be able to get the users unique id by parsing the token in which ever way we constructed.
+For starters, using JWT is best practice.

 ## Bad Practices
 When you send a request using Restful Api, we only want to do what the